melhk/lerobot-fablab-riviera/README.md

 - Built on PyTorch
 - A set of pretrained models
-- lerobot: open source library
-    - LeRobotDataset: standardized dataset format
+- lerobot: open source library a    - LeRobotDataset: standardized dataset format

 ## Installing the lerobot library